asreview/asreview-wordcloud/README.md

 ## Basic usage

-The dataset ahould contain a column containing titles and/or abstracts.
+The dataset should contain a column containing titles and/or abstracts.
 For specific requirements check the [ASReview documentation](https://asreview.readthedocs.io/en/latest/intro/datasets.html).
 To use your data use: